themesberg/flowbite-svelte/src/routes/docs/components/tooltip.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'Tooltip, Frame'
 </script>

 Flowbite-Svelte allows you to show extra information when hovering or focusing over an element in multiple positions, styles, and animations.